-'The Sun Is Also A Star' Author Nicola Yoon Wants To Normalize Relationships Like Her Own
+In 'The Sun Is Also A Star,' Nicola Yoon Wrote A Love Story That Looks Like Her Own

 At the beginning of the film adaptation of Nicola Yoon's young adult novel The Sun is Also a Star, Natasha, played by Yara Shahidi, says, "I thought it would take me a lifetime to understand the human heart.
 All it took was a single day."
 It's that idea — that fate and love can change your world faster than you ever imagined — that drives Yoon's story about a young Black girl on the verge of deportation who unexpectedly meets, and falls for, the son of Korean immigrants who is struggling to figure out his purpose.